gnosischain/documentation/docs/bridges/Token Bridge/omnibridge.md

 ### Mediator Contracts

 To handle the approval of token transfers, the Omnibridge makes use of what is called a mediator contract.
+No matter which side of the chain is originated, the following flows are valid.
 ![](/img/bridges/diagrams/amb-bridge-contract-flow-mediator.svg)

 1. User calls token contract's `approve()` function to approve the balance to be transferred.